geosp/hello_brain/README.md

 ## Description

-This project implements the examples outlined by the following trining video [Neural Networks with JavaScript - Full Course using Brain.js](https://youtu.be/6E6XecoTRVo)
+This project implements the examples outlined by the following video [Neural Networks with JavaScript - Full Course using Brain.js](https://youtu.be/6E6XecoTRVo)

 ## Implementation